-- Connecting to an optional AlterPath PM Up to 32 PMs can be daisy-chained for a total of 120 outlets.
-See "Power Management" on page 34 for background information of power management and see "Connecting AlterPath PMs to the KVM" on page 97 for installation instructions. - Connecting to an optional external modem See "Connecting an External Modem" on page 96
+• Connecting to an optional AlterPath PM

+Up to 32 PMs can be daisy-chained for a total of 120 outlets.
+See "Power Management" on page 40 for background information of power management and see "Connecting AlterPath PMs to the KVM/net" on page 117 for installation instructions.

+• Connecting to an optional external modem

+See "Connecting an External Modem" on page 116

-Activity LEDs on the Back of the KVM
+Activity LEDs on the Back of the KVM/net

-The KVM comes with paired LEDs positioned on each side of the following ports:
+The KVM/net comes with paired LEDs positioned on each side of the following ports: